-The Sterile Instrument Technician provides a variety of technical functions in compliance with policies and procedures of Perioperative Services, AORN, JCAHO, OSHA, and AAMI standards.
-The Sterile Instrument technician must have a working knowledge of decontamination, instrumentation, and sterilization.
+The Sterile Processing & Distribution (SPD) Technician provides a variety of technical functions in the decontamination and sterilization of surgical instruments and other medical supplies in compliance with policies and procedures of Perioperative Services, AORN, JCAHO, OSHA, and AAMI standards.
+The SPD Technician must have a working knowledge of decontamination, instrumentation, and sterilization.

 - Family-Centered care that focuses on the need of the child first and values the family as an important member of the care team